dwarvesf/challenge/query-big-database/solution.md

 What if the user queries new filter data and we haven’t had a cached table for this, how can we return exact data to a user in an acceptable time?

-1. We need to define the data event and can build ASAP after receiving new data to update cached tables which are used regularly.
+- We need to define the data event and can build ASAP after receiving new data to update cached tables which are used regularly.
 In this example, we have to rebuild cached table for all price structures
-2. We need to order values in the `WHERE CLAUSE` list base on the order by and where clause from the user filter and then run multiple processes to get paginated data.
-Example
-   1. Based on the requirement
-      `Get all entries to have win rate from **60%** to **80%** from backtest result table (table has more than 500M records) and order by rr (reward & risk) desc`
-      We need to analyze to define the order value in this query
+- We need to order values in the `WHERE CLAUSE` list base on the order by and where clause from the user filter and then run multiple processes to get paginated data.
+For example based on the requirement `Get all entries to have win rate from **60%** to **80%** from backtest result table (table has more than 500M records) and order by rr (reward & risk) desc` We need to analyze to define the order value in this query

 #### Optimize database query